Chinese rescuers hope to drill shaft to free trapped gold miners | Law-Order

 Chinese rescuers hope to drill shaft to free trapped gold miners

-Rescuers in China were drilling new shafts on Thursday to reach miners trapped underground for 11 days following an explosion, including one they hope to use to bring the survivors back to safety.
-A total of 22 workers were trapped underground in the Jan.
-10 blast in the Hushan gold mine on the outskirts of Yantai, a major gold producing region in Shandong province on the northeast coast.
+Rescuers in China were drilling new shafts on Thursday to reach gold miners who have been trapped underground for 11 days after an explosion, including one they hope to use to bring the survivors to safety.
+A total of 22 workers were stuck underground in the Jan.
+10 blast in the Hushan mine on the outskirts of Yantai, a major gold-producing region in Shandong province on the northeast coast.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)